pystardust/ani-cli/README.md

       Choose episode [1-13]: 1 6
       This would choose episodes 1 2 3 4 5 6

     Passing arguments:
-     Put all the arguments inside quotes '' or "" Seperate the arguments with spaces
+      Put all the arguments inside quotes '' or ""
+      You may seperate them with multiple -e
+      Seperate the arguments with spaces
       For e.g.
-	ani-cli -e '--brightness=-15 --gamma=-15 --pause'
+	$ ani-cli -e '--brightness=-15 --gamma=-15 --pause'
+	$ ani-cli -e '--brightness=-15' -e '--gamma=-15' -e '--pause'
   ```

 ## Dependencies